 FSM software helps improve efficiencies in your existing process and connect your entire operation.
 It plays a crucial role in boosting field executive productivity and customer experience.
 A well-equipped FSM software can improve scheduling, job assignment, and work tracking processes.

-If you plan to buy a new FSM software, here’s a list of key features you should look for.
+If you plan to buy a new field service software, here’s a list of key features you should look for.

 7 Key features you should look for while buying a field service management platform